 - Drowning or near drowning in the neighbor’s pool (view pool drowning page)

 Oftentimes, individuals are hurt on another homeowner’s property due to obstruction or surface issues leading to a slip and fall.
 Some of these include:

 - A fall caused by uneven sidewalk pavement

 - Slips caused by accumulated snow or ice

-- Injury in house by tripping over unworn, raised or torn carpeting
+- Injury in the house by tripping over unworn, raised, or torn carpeting

-- Slip and falls caused by inadequate lighting
+- Slips and falls caused by inadequate lighting

-- Slip and fall caused by beverages are food on the floor
+- Slips and falls caused by beverages are food on the floor

 - Tripping over electrical wires or cords

-- A fall caused by slipping on wet pavement around a backyard swimming pool
+- A fall caused by slipping on the wet pavement around a backyard swimming pool

-Hiring an Attorney to Prosecute an Injury that Occurred at the Home of a Friend or Family
+What to Expect from an Attorney Handling Your Case When You Are Injured at the Home of a Friend or Family

 - Individuals occupying the land and property with the intent of controlling it

-- Individuals entitled to immediately occupy the premises if no others have possession
+- Individuals are entitled to immediately occupy the premises if no others have possession